ideal-lab5/idn-docs/docs/tutorial-extras/architecture.md

 ## Consensus and Encryption to the Future

 Here we present a high-level overview of how the consensus mechanism works.
 Essentially, the goal of our consensus mechanism is to construct a table of IBE secrets and public keys which grows at a constant rate and whose authenticity and correctness is ensured by consensus.
-For a deep dive into the math, jump to the [math](./etf.md).

 There are four major phases: